 Moreover, ISWAN actively campaigns against non-registered crewing agencies that act illegally to recruit seafarers and works to promote equal employment opportunities for women in the maritime sector.

 Thanks to its dedicated Relief Funds, ISWAN responds to crises and traumatic events faced by seafarers including maritime disasters, deaths at sea, accidents, piracy and armed robbery.

-The Trafigura Foundation also supports ISWAN Regional Programme that provides humanitarian help to seafarers and their families in three specific regions: South East Asia, South Asia and Nigeria.
+The Trafigura Foundation also supports ISWAN Regional Programme that provides humanitarian help to seafarers and their families in South-East Asia and West and Central Africa.

 The COVID-19 pandemic imposed additional hardship on seafarers and their families.
 ISWAN had to intervene to provide welfare support in order to help them deal with the economic consequences of the crisis.

 For instance, in the Philippines, ISWAN was able to relaunch the ISWAN Hardship Fund programme thanks to which 270 seafarers facing challenges resulting from the pandemic received financial support.
 In acknowledgement of its international work, ISWAN was bestowed with the SAFETY4SEA COVID-19 Resilience award.